We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

 07. 300: Rise of an Empire

 After the success of 2007's 300, relatively unknown director Noam Murro takes the reigns for the film's sequel - 300: Rise of an Empire.
-The original film quickly became a cult classic when it came to special effects so we have high hopes for film number 2.
+The original film quickly became a cult classic when it came to special effects so number 2 is one of the 3D movies we have highest hopes for this year.
 Starring Lena Heady of Game of Thrones fame as well as Eva Green, 300: Rise of an Empire looks set to focus on the ladies.

 Unsurprisingly, the film boasts a huge list of technical and speical effects teams.
 Special effects senior technician comes in the form of Nikolay Furtunkov, who has previously worked on The Expendables films.
 We certainly can't wait to see what this sequel will bring.